-Breaking silos was also the inaugural message of the new Director General of DG R&I, https://sciencebusiness.net/framework-programmes/news/tear-down-silos-vows-new-commission-research-chief
+&lt;sup>18 Breaking silos was also the inaugural message of the new Director General of DG R&I, https://sciencebusiness.net/framework-programmes/news/tear-down-silos-vows-new-commission-research-chief

-- clarified legal obligations in the current programming period but both ambiguities and goldplating continue to reinforce tendencies of autonomous acting. - 2.
-Origin of silos: effective dialogue is hampered when "boundaries" are strong and difficulties to overcome them depend on whether these boundaries were created by accident, unintentionally to respond to needs and guidelines (hammered over time leading to path dependencies) or intentionally, by design (organisations believing in their own superior capabilities, unwilling to share their turf).
-Breaking silos by design needs legal actions, while breaking unintended lack of coordination can be addressed by soft interventions. - 3.
-Age of silos: Over time authorities use internal guidelines and crystallise their behaviour, routines and interactions, so their autonomy becomes inherent to their existence and silos become more difficult to break. - 4.
-Hierarchy: In some systems authorities may be directorates under the same ministry (e.g. design and implementation of R&I incentives under an R&I Ministry; national development policy and MAs under the same ministry as competitiveness and innovation policy etc.).
+- competitiveness and innovation policy etc.).
 Being under the same authority it is a matter of internal reorganisation to enhance synergies. - 5.
-Areas of intervention: The larger the indivisibilities and the closer the ESIF support to H2020 priorities the higher the synergies.
+Types of intervention: The larger the indivisibilities and the closer the ESIF support to H2020 priorities the higher the synergies.
 On one extreme, Research Infrastructure projects under the ESFRI Roadmap had to be coordinated with ESIF to ensure synergies, on the other start-up support from ESIF was in general independent of the corresponding H2020 schemes. - 6.
-Share of EU funding to total R&I interventions: The relative importance of MAs compared to R&I Authorities is determined by the share of National R&I funding, ESIF and H2020 in the overall Gross Expenditure of research and Development (GERD) in a Member State.
-MA in countries where the majority of R&I public incentives are co-funded by ESIF have a much higher relevance, status and potential to set the rules than in countries where ESIF paly only a marginal role. - 7.
+Share of EU funding to total R&I interventions: The relative importance of MAs compared to R&I Authorities is determined by the share of National R&I funding, ESIF and H2020 in the overall Gross Expenditure of Research and Development (GERD) in a Member State.
+MA in countries, where the majority of R&I public incentives are co-funded by ESIF, have a much higher relevance, status and potential to set the rules than in countries where ESIF play only a marginal role. - 7.
 Last but not least the overall governance efficiency in a Member State determines the interaction between the authorities involved.
 In countries with well-established rules of inter-ministerial or inter-agency cooperation and consultation processes, ESIF and H2020 authorities are generally more likely to cooperate than in countries where the administration has not fully adopted modern management principles.
 In countries where regions have more autonomy the differences in governance efficiency can become a very relevant issue.